damianhakert/damianhakert.github.io/source/posts/2016-10-7-8-dot-12-cycle-analytics-webcast.html.md

 description:
 ---

-This was an exciting release for GitLab!
-We appreciate all of the commments from the community on [GitLab 8.11][8.11] being an "epic release".
-We couldn’t agree more.
+During the [GitLab Master Plan][masterplan], we promised to ship the entire development lifecycle before the end of the year.
+GitLab 8.12 is exciting because it brings us one step closer to realizing our [vision][vision] to be an integrated set of tools for the software development lifecycle.

-In addition to the release news, we made a point to highlight our vision more prominently.
-If you’re familiar with GitLab and our open culture, you know that our vision has always been listed on [our direction page][gitlab-vision].
-However, in this release, we made our vision a part of our release story as well.
-GitLab is an integrated set of tools for the software development lifecycle.
+In this release, we launchted the first iteration of [Cycle Analytics][cycle-analytics].
+Cycle Analytics gives you feedback on your projects, measuring how long it takes your team to go from idea to production.
+Cycle Analytics helps you reduce cycle time, an important competitive advantage in today's development landscape.
+In fact, reducing cycle time to increase effectiveness is the very first principle of [Conversational Development][condev].

-The [launch of the GitLab Issue Board][issue-board-launch] makes it easier for customers to plan, organize and visualize their issues.
-The GitLab Issue Board and the Issue Tracker are a perfectly paired project management solution.
+We also launched Global Code Search for GitLab Enterprsie Edition (EE).
+If you're running Elasticsearch on your GitLab EE instance, you can know search through all the code on your server.

-In this webcast, we walk through our vision, demo a couple great features of GitLab 8.11, and share what's next on our product roadmap.
+In this webcast, we walk through our vision, and demo some of the key features from GitLab 8.12.

 <!-- more -->